Libya's humanitarian situation must be factor in any talk of curbing oil output: NOC

-TUNIS Libya's political, humanitarian and economic problems must be considered in any discussions about capping the country's rising oil production, the head of the National Oil Corporation (NOC) said on Monday.
+TUNIS (Reuters) - Libya's political, humanitarian and economic problems must be considered in any discussions about capping the country's rising oil production, the head of the National Oil Corporation (NOC) said on Monday.

 Libya is exempt from production cuts decided by the Organization of the Petroleum Exporting Countries.
 The nation's oil output has more than tripled over the past year as shuttered ports, pipelines and fields have reopened.